-From: Elliott, Noleen

-Sent: 12 May 2015 12:03

-To: O'Brien, Aidan
+From: Elliott, Noleen Sent: 12 May 2015 12:03 To: O'Brien, Aidan

-Subject: Re: Personal Information redacted by USI - Personal Information redacted by USI
+Subject: Re: Personal Information reducted by USI - Personal Information reducted by USI - Personal Information reducted by USI

 Aidan,

 The above patient was ringing regarding his review appointment.
 He attended your SWAH clinic on 13/10/14 and was told you would review him in early 2015.
 There is no outcome logged on PAS.
 I have attached his PSA results for your information.
 Can you please advise.